mawenlong2016/CAFU/tutorial/User_manual.md

 - **Remove Contamination**

   As unmapped reads may result from contamination during sampling or RNA-Seq.
-Those sequence contaminations are a serious concern to the quality of the data used for downstream analysis.
-So in this function, potential contamination sequences are removed using Deconseq (Schmieder *et al*., 2011) with user-defined coverage and identity (e.g., 0.95) by aligning input unmapped reads to a contamination database.
-In the current version of CAFU, 3,529 bacterial and 81 viral reference genomes (downloaded from NCBI on 2018/11/05) are provided as default, however, user-defined contamination database is also supported.
+In this function, potential contamination sequences are removed using Deconseq (Schmieder et al., 2011) with user-defined coverage and identity (e.g., 95) by aligning unmapped reads generated from the function Extract Unmapped Reads to a contamination database.

+  In the current version of CAFU, users can submit a customized contamination reference genome sequences to CAFU to generate a contamination database.
+Besides, we also provide a default contamination database contains 3,529 bacterial and 81 viral reference genomes (downloaded from NCBI on 2018/11/05).

   Here we use the ```Customized contamination and single-end unmapped reads``` as an example (see figure below):